eagercheesecake/Rise-of-the-GOO-Notes/content/index.md

 title: Rise of the GOO
 ---
 ### Recent Updates
-- Added information for Session 24
+- Added information for Session 28
+- Sessions fully formatted up to Session 24
-- Character information now up to date as of Session 14
+- Character information now up to date as of Session 16
+- Gods are mostly complete
+### To-Do
+- Update Character list
+- Maybe finish that special project I was working on.
+I don't know.
+Maybe.
+Could be fun.
 ### Information
 [[Timelines]]
 [[Characters]]